Aleliza/Aleliza/README.md

 I'm currently a computer engineering student, trying to understand LLMs.

-  💬 Working on a GPT-2 implementation with python...
+  💬 Working on GPT-2 explainability...